abdullah-erturk/HardwareInfo/README.md

 - **Ağ Kartı ve IP Adresi Bilgisi**: Ağ kartı bilgilerini, yerel IP adreslerini, DNS ve DHCP Sunucu bilgilerini ve WAN IP adresini gösterir.
 - **Disk Bilgisi**: HDD, SSD veya USB gibi disk türlerini ve kapasite bilgilerini sunar.

-### Powershell versiyonu:
-.bat uzantılı dosyanın içeriği aslında PowerShell kodudur, ancak PowerShell kodunun CMD'den çalıştırılmasına olanak tanıyan özel bir kod eklenmiştir.
-Bu nedenle .bat uzantısına sahiptir.

-.vbs veya .bat uzantılı herhangi bir dosyayı kullanabilirsiniz.

 ### Katkı Sağlama:
 Bu projeye katkı sağlamak isterseniz, pull request gönderebilir veya issues sekmesinden geri bildirimde bulunabilirsiniz.

      English Explanation

+### vbscript ve powershell ve versiyonu:
+The .zip archive contains the vbScript version.
+The PowerShell version has a .bat extension.

+The .bat file actually contains PowerShell code, but special code has been added to allow the PowerShell code to be run from CMD.
+Therefore, it has the .bat extension.

+You can use any file with a .vbs or .bat extension.

 ## Hardware Info
 A script file with a VBScript or bat extension displays a summary of all your hardware information using only the built-in Windows system codes, without the need for third-party programs.
 The script collects information about various system components and presents it visually to the user.
 Below are the main data provided by the script: